 February 10, 2014

 I’m currently attending Milwaukee Area Technical College (MATC) to complete the IT Network Specialist program.
 Let’stake a look at my journey to this point.
 In the back of my mind, I’ve always known what I wanted to do with my life.
 Computers have fascinated me since an early age.
-I remember sitting in my first computer lab in the 1st grade holding a five-inch floppy disk in my hand thinking, “it’s awesome that this piece of plastic has data for the computer to read.”
+I remember sitting in my first computer lab in the 1st grade holding a five-inch floppy disk in my hand thinking, “it’s awesome that this piece of plastic has data for the computer to read”.
 It was in that very lab that I met my first computer teacher, “Ms. J.” She was my Yoda and I absorbed as much as I could.
 I was her apprentice for years.
-I’ll never forget the look on her face when I asked her what cookies were because the internet was gaining popularity.
+I’ll never forget the look on her face when I asked her what cookies were.
 “I knew you were going to ask me that one day, pick a search engine and figure it out,” she said.
 I didn’t realize it at the time, but those were my final lessons with her.
 My time with her didn’t last forever, but luckily I knew so much more than the average 11-year-old, and the typical adult.